In this Article

 Side effects include increased gas production, diarrhea, and loose stools.
 These side effects usually decrease or disappear after several days of use.
 High doses of guar gum or not drinking enough fluid with the dose of guar gum can cause blockage of the esophagus and the intestines.

-- You have a condition causing obstruction or narrowing of your esophagus or intestine.
+Gastrointestinal (GI) obstruction: Don't take guar gum if you have a condition that causes obstruction or narrowing of your esophagus or intestine.

 Report Problems to the Food and Drug Administration